 Dr Kieran Oberman completed his PhD at Oxford University (UK) and has since worked at the University of Leuven (Belgium), Stanford (USA), AUW (Bangladesh) and UCD (Ireland).
 He has published in a number of top journals, including APSR, Ethics, Philosophy and Public Affairs, The Journal of Political Philosophy and Political Studies.
 He is interested in a range of topics within normative political theory, particularly the ethics of immigration, but also distributive justice, human rights, egalitarianism, liberalism, natural resources, poverty and war.
 His regular contributions to Open Democracy and a range of other public forums connect philosophical ideas to contemporary political events.
 Kieran currently holds a prestigious Chancellor’s Fellowship at the University of Edinburgh.

-Dr Mathias Thaler, a native of Vienna (Austria), holds a four-year Marie Curie Career Integration Grant (JUDGEPOL) to conduct research on political violence.
+Dr Mathias Thaler, a native of Vienna (Austria) and Senior Lecturer in political theory, holds a four-year Marie Curie Career Integration Grant (JUDGEPOL) to conduct research on political violence.
 His other research interests include the place of religion in the public sphere and issues surrounding forgiveness, reconciliation and apology.
-Also a Chancellor’s Fellow, Mathias has published widely in English, German and Portuguese, and is the co-editor of On the Uses and Abuses of Political Apologies (Palgrave Macmillan, 2014).
+Mathias has published widely in English, German and Portuguese, and is the co-editor of On the Uses and Abuses of Political Apologies (Palgrave Macmillan, 2014).
 He undertook postdoctoral work at Toronto (Canada), Coimbra (Portugal), Montreal (Canada) and Oxford (UK).
 At Edinburgh, Mathias serves as the Global Justice Academy‘s Deputy Director.
 He teaches courses on democracy and Just War theory.
 Mathias is also the Programme Director of the MSc degree International Political Theory.